 And as for value or ROI (Return on Investment), traditional hardware requires ‘refreshing' or replacing every three to five years or so, presenting a prime example of tied-up capital and inflexible hardware.

-Given the scale and scope of appliances and solutions, modern data centres are less integrated and more ‘patched’ or cobbled together.
+Given the scale and scope of appliances and solutions, modern data centers are less integrated and more ‘patched' or cobbled together.

 With the cloud, you get the latest upgrades and efficiencies without the headache.

 Not really – because some of the same bright people that created the public cloud realised that same technology could be brought back into the enterprise, allowing them to minimise the pain and headaches associated with traditional infrastructure.